Staying Sober During the HolidaysYou are here:

 - Your real friends will support you.
 People who truly care about you won’t abandon you.

 Tips for Staying Sober During the Holidays with Family

-When you’re sober for big holiday gatherings, you’ll be able to better appreciate the company, conversations and food.
+When you’re sober for big holiday gatherings, you’ll be able better to appreciate the company, conversations, and food.
 The next day, you’ll have clearer memories without the discomfort of a hangover or the guilt of relapsing.
 Follow these tips to stay strong in your sobriety over the holidays.

 - Avoid hot-button issues (like politics) that frequently devolve into arguments.